 Contact Website Administrator: If the issue persists, contact the website administrator to ensure their SSL certificate is valid and properly configured.

-To resolve the "NET::ERR_CERT_AUTHORITY_INVALID" error, several steps can be taken.
+To resolve the "NET::ERR_CERT_AUTHORITY_INVALID" error on macOS, several steps can be taken.
 First, ensure that the website's SSL certificate is valid and issued by a trusted CA. If the certificate is self-signed or issued by an unknown CA, users may encounter this error.

 Earlier, we discussed the most common causes of the NET::ERR_CERT_AUTHORITY_INVALID error, but we also mentioned that your local configuration can cause net::err_cert_authority_invalid in some instances.
 To keep things simple, we start by tackling the three most common culprits, which are expired, self-signed, and 'untrustworthy' certificates.
-We then move on to more general solutions to net::err_cert_authority_invalid
+We then move on to more general solutions to net::err_cert_authority_invalid.
+If you are managing your own infrastructure, using a managed VPS can often prevent these issues as the provider handles certificate renewals for you.

 The setup process may have gone wrong if you installed your SSL certificate manually, instead of through your web host, shortly before you started seeing the error.
 Checking your certificate's installation is easy by using an SSL check tool, such as Qualys SSL Labs'.
 This particular tool is free to use.
 To fix the error, you simply have to enter the domain in which it is appearing, and click the Submit button: